-Instructor: Dr Jaap C. Mondt (Breakaway, Netherlands)

-Language: English, Dutch
+Instructor: Dr Jaap C. Mondt (Breakaway, Netherlands) Language: English, Dutch Level: Advanced Duration and formats: Classroom: 5 days CPD Points: 25

-Level: Advanced

-Classroom: 5 days CPD Points: 25

-formats:

 The course deals with advanced methods of seismic acquisition and processing.
 It will be taught not only by explaining the methods, but above all by applying the theory in mainly Excel based assignments.